the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 ...
 ~~~~~~~~

 You can use axios instead of `fetch()`, and its usage looks almost identical to the native fetch API.
 It takes the URL as argument and returns a promise.
-You don't have to transform the returned response to JSON anymore, since Axios wraps the result into a `data` object in JavaScript.
+You don't have to transform the returned response to JSON anymore, since axios wraps the result into a `data` object in JavaScript.
 Just make sure to adapt your code to the returned data structure:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~